Scott Moe: Economic policy

 Moe's earliest policies included restoring $30 million in education funding and a PST exemption on life, health, and accident insurance products.
 His 2018 budget, the first after the deeply unpopular 2017 austerity budget, ran a $365 million deficit and added $2.3 billion of provincial debt.
 Moe also replaced the Ministry of the Economy with the Ministry of Trade and Export Development, and has undertaken international trade missions in the United States, China, India, Japan, and South Korea.

 The Premier had to quickly retreat again from his promise to balance the budget.
 In March 2021, ahead of the release of the new provincial budget, Moe's finance minister, Donna Harpauer, signaled that the government would not balance the budget by 2024.
 Moe admitted that the economic recovery period from the pandemic was uncertain and therefore would no longer commit to a date for when the budget would be balanced.
+In 2025, he signed agreements with other provinces, to reduce interprovincial trade barriers in the midst of the United States trade war with Canada.